 To see what policies we have to offer, try our free travel insurance comparison service.
 You can complete a quote in just minutes and view prices for policies from different providers with ease.

 What should I consider when taking out travel insurance for Spain?

 Theft and loss of belongings

-Petty crime is rife in Spain, particularly in the summer months.
-They usually target unsuspecting tourists at:
+Petty crime (such as pickpocketing) is rife in Spain, particularly in summer.
+Typical hotspots where they usually target unsuspecting tourists are:

-You might fancy taking a car out for hire and go meandering across the Spanish countryside.
-When taking out travel insurance with car hire excess cover included, ensure to read the PDS to double check if you need your international driver’s licence (IDL), otherwise known as an international driving permit (IDP).
+You might fancy taking a car out for hire and meander across the Spanish countryside or take a trip along the Mediterranean coastline.
+When taking out a travel insurance plan with car hire excess cover included, read the PDS to double check if you need your international driver’s licence (IDL) or permit (IDP).
 Some insurers will not cover your claim if you have a road accident or other similar issue and don’t have your IDL/IDP.